pyvuetify/pyvuetify/docs/start/index.rst

 the underlying library allowed us to expose a lot of widgets to Jupyter in a relatively short amount of time.

 In :doc:`usage` all concepts and how they differ from ipywidgets will be explained and supported by examples.

-To explore which widgets are available and how to use them we defer to the `Vuetify documentation <https://v2.vuetifyjs.com/nl-NL/components/buttons/>`_.
-You can browse examples on the left-hand side and see the source code by clicking on '< >' on the top right-hand side of the example.
-By reading :doc:`usage` you will be able to translate the examples to ipyvuetify.
+By reading :doc:`usage` you will be able to translate any vuetify structure into ipyvuetify.